 Learner led: Teaching begins with the individual and their goals.
 The lessons are based on the perspective and goals of the individual.
 It is never about fixing a person but rather giving individuals tools to meet their goals.
 We also need to educate others about learning systems and differences.
 Always be a learner first—understand the individual and their perspective before launching into the role as educator or therapist.
 Also, empower your students to be leaders, peer supporters, includers, advocators, and mentors to promote a community of belonging.

-Social thinking is different than social skills.
+Social thinking is different from social skills.
 Our work always has and always will focus on the thinking, or “why” we might want to use our social skills or build new ones.
 The emphasis is on thinking about thinking (i.e., metacognition) and not about producing rote social skills.

 Embrace assumption-free learning.
 Not everyone learns in the same way, has the same neurology, or finds the same strategies a match for who they are and their social goals.
 We believe that people need choices and autonomy too.
 That means it’s our role to provide plenty of tools for their personal toolkit, because knowledge is power.
 Our tools may seem simple for some and difficult for others, but they are foundational for all.

 Inside-out teaching is critical.
 This means starting from the perspective of the individual.
 We continue to emphasize this because it is so crucial to learning.
-We ask individuals to notice what’s happening inside their own thoughts and bodies (checking in) while also taking note of what’s going on around them (checking out the situation), because each impacts how a person interprets and responds to the social and academic worlds.
+We ask individuals to notice what’s happening inside their own thoughts and bodies (checking in), while also taking note of what’s going on around them (checking out the situation), because each impacts how a person interprets and responds to the social and academic worlds.

 So, keep checking in and join our newsletter if you aren’t already part of our community.
 We will continue to talk about what’s new, and you’ll have access to free lessons and articles, or just learn about Social Thinking 2.0.